The Jam House

 The Jam House was born in 1999, as a joint venture between Jools Holland and designer Neil Tibbatt.
 The pair shared the same idea of wanting a night out which combined live music, fine dining and good times.

-On 23rd April, 1999, the first ever Jam House venue opened in Birmingham.
-Opening the first night was – perhaps unsuprisingly – Jools Holland himself.
+On 23rd April 1999, the first ever Jam House venue opened in Birmingham.
+Opening the first night was – perhaps unsurprisingly – Jools Holland himself.
 The Jools Holland band created an immense atmosphere on the opening night, continuing to occasionally make appearances at the unique venue up to this day.

 Overall, the atmosphere expected from such a venue is honest and very relaxed, favouring the intimacy of unplugged music.